amkze/yt-dl/README.md

 <br>

 ---
+<sub>*This project is for educational purposes only, please respect YouTube's Terms of Service.<br>
-*No local tools required, everything runs on GitHub Actions.*
+No local tools required, everything runs on GitHub Actions.*<sub>